 Use steady, long strokes pressing lightly to apply the stain thinly but sufficiently over the surface.
 Do not overload your applicator to avoid blotching and drips.
 If you are using a brush, dip only the tip of the brush in the stain.

 Rather than one or two thick coats, you will always get better results with several thin coats.
-You need to be patient and take your time for the best finish.
-This particularly applies in the case of a dark stain.
+You need to be patient and take your time for the best finish, and this particularly applies in the case of a dark stain.

-Wait until each coat dries before you proceed with the application of the next coat.
+Wait until each coat dries before you proceed with applying the next coat.
 Refer to the manufacturer’s instructions for the correct drying times.
-It normally takes about two hours for a single coat of stain to dry.
+It usually takes about two hours for a single coat of stain to dry.
 You will usually have to leave your job for eight to twelve hours or overnight for the final coat to dry completely.

 Tips for Achieving the Smoothest Texture